dotnetjunkie/blog/content/posts/returning-data-from-command-handlers.md

 }
 {{< / highlight >}}

 This decorator depends on the `PostCommitRegistratorImpl` directly and during the `Handle` method—after the transaction completes successfully—the `ExecuteActions` method of the `PostCommitRegistratorImpl` is called.
 Note that this decorator depends on the `PostCommitRegistratorImpl` implementation and not on the `IPostCommitRegistrator` interface.
-The interface does not implement the `ExecuteActions` method, and we don’t want it to, since we don’t want any command handler to call that method directly.
-We do however want this class to be able to execute the registered delegates, so we need it to access the implementation.
-Since both classes are part of the composition root, this is fine.
+The interface does not implement the `ExecuteActions` method, and you don’t want it to, since you don’t want any command handler to call that method directly.
+You do, however, want this class to be able to execute the registered delegates, so you need it to access the implementation.
+Because both classes are part of the Composition Root, this is fine.
 The application code itself has no notion of the `PostCommitRegistratorImpl` nor the `PostCommitCommandHandlerDecorator<T>`.

-Our last task is to wire up all the dependencies correctly.
+The last task is to wire up all the dependencies correctly.
 This isn’t really difficult, but does need a certain state of mind, since you need to carefully consider the lifestyle of `PostCommitRegistratorImpl`.
 Up until this point this article was container agnostic.
 Here is an example of how to configure this using [Simple Injector](https://simpleinjector.org/):

 {{< highlight csharp >}}
 container.Register(